A Mandalay - Lashio train on the famous Gokteik viaduct in Shan state, Myanmar.

 Sleeper on the Yangon to Bagan train The Bagan to Yangon train being shunted at Bagan station

 The Bagan to Yangon train being shunted into the platform at Bagan.
-Courtesy of Eckart Spindler.
+These photos courtesy of Eckart Spindler.

 Restaurant car on the Yangon to Bagan train Bagan railway station